-If all representations labelling the vertex are trivial, the counting is depicted in \figref{macmahon}, and the refined MacMahon function is the generating function of 3D partition with respect to this counting.
+If all representations labeling the vertex are trivial, the counting is depicted in \figref{macmahon}, and the refined MacMahon function is the generating function of 3D partition with respect to this counting.

-For a any partition $\nu$ (along the z-axis), it is clear that slices in the $x$ and $y$ direction(far enough) are counted with either $q$ alone or counted with $t$ alone.
-Thus we see that the two un-preferred directions are either associated with $t$ or with $q$, \textit{i.e.}, with $\epsilon_{1}$ or $\epsilon_{2}$.
+For any partition $\nu$ (along the z-axis), it is clear that slices in the $x$ and $y$ direction (far enough) are counted with either $q$ alone or counted with $t$ alone.
+Thus we see that the two un-preferred directions are either associated with $t$ or with $q$, \textit{i.e.}, with $\varepsilon_{1}$ or $\varepsilon_{2}$.

-The A-model topological string theory on a Calabi-Yau threefold $X$ is shown to be the same as the M-theory partition function on \cite{DVV} \bea X\times S^{1}\times TN, \eea where $TN$ is the Taub-NUT space.
-The lift to M-theory provides a novel way to understand the topological A-branes.
-The A-branes are the M5 branes which wrap the half dimensional Lagrangian submanifolds $L$ in the internal space $X$ and extend in ${\mathbb C}\times S^{1}\subset TN\times S^{1}$.
-The Taub-NUT space has two cigar subspaces, in the usual topological string theory they can not be distinguished.
-However, for generic values of $\epsilon_{1,2}$ we have two different of branes \cite{ACDKV,AS}.
-The different type of branes are related to the choice of which un-preferred direction we wrap the A-branes.
-In other words, the open topological string amplitudes for a stack of A-branes on different un-preferred directions are not the same, unlike in the unrefined topological strings.

-When gluing two refined vertices together along an un-preferred direction we must have the edge of one vertex associated with $\epsilon_{1}$ and the edge of the second vertex associated with $\epsilon_{2}$, as shown in \figref{glue} the symmetry between $q$ and $t$ in the refined partition function, which should hold on general grounds Eq.(\ref{sym}), is lost.
+When gluing two refined vertices together along an un-preferred direction we must have the edge of one vertex associated with $\varepsilon_{1}$ and the edge of the second vertex associated with $\varepsilon_{2}$, as shown in \figref{glue}.
+If this is not the case the symmetry between $q$ and $t$ in the refined partition function, which should hold on general grounds \cite{HIV}, is lost.